inasafe/inasafe-doc/docs/source/user-docs/application-help/keywords_wizard.rst

 Using the wizard
 ----------------

-To use the wizard, simple follow the prompts presented on each page of the wizard.
+To use the wizard, simply follow the prompts presented on each page of the wizard.
 There are three standard forms of user input expected:

 1.) **List selection** - In this case options are provided in a list.
 Clicking